reiserlab/Modular-LED-Display/docs/Guidelines-Hardware.md

 The **Description** field can be used to describe the component.
 For example, a 220Ω resistor with ±5% tolerance, 100mW power, and a 0603 (1608 metric) package can be represented as `220 OHM, 5% 3/10W 0603`.
 You should also generate a separate **Footprint** column, which can help identify the smallest package or the number of contacts if the assembly house requires that information.

 It is generally helpful to name a particular component even for rather generic components like capacitors, connectors, or resistors.
-For that, specify the **Manufacturer product number** and since that might not be unique, give a **manufacturer** name.
+For that, specify the **Manufacturer product number** and since that might not be unique, give a **manufacturer** name of the company that produced this particular part.
 For example, you could stipulate the **manufacturer** `Yageo` and the **MPN** `RC0603JR-07220RL`.

 If you know the supplier product number, you can specify it in additional columns.
 For example, the **DigikeyPN** could be `311-220GRDKR-ND`, the **MouserPN** `603-RC0603JR-07220RL`, and the **LCSCPN** `C114683`.
-Different assembly houses will use other suppliers and might prefer different manufacturers.
+Different assembly houses will use other suppliers and might prefer different component manufacturers for passive components like resistors or capacitors.
 Columns for different suppliers can be added whenever needed or known.
 A good search engine to find electronic parts and distributors is [Octopart](https://octopart.com/).

 Finally, in the **Notes**, you can specify if it is `OK to use the generic part from the description`, which might be OK for resistors, but not for LEDs on the driver board.
 You can also use this column to specify alternatives; for example, `if unavailable, use Stackpole RMCF0603JT220R or resistor matching description`.
 You could even request `if unavailable, get in contact` if you have specific constraints for that part and want to be involved in finding an alternative.
 This is also the place to specify if components are consigned or if you are going to assemble them yourself.